Hennessey’s Tavern in Dana Point, Calif. offended a slew of customers by erecting an inflatable wall as part of its Cinco de Mayo celebrations.

 Paul Hennessey, the owner of Hennessey’s Tavern, has since told the Los Angeles Times that it was never his intention to anger his customers by inflating the large wall next to his establishment, but rather to encourage discussion about President Trump’s plans for a border wall.

-He said the “green cards” Hennessey handed out — which were designed to mimic the appearance of a United States Permanent Resident Card — were also supposedly part of his social commentary.
+The “green cards” Hennessey's handed out — which were designed to mimic the appearance of a United States Permanent Resident Card — were also supposedly part of his social commentary.

 “It was our way of protesting the fact that Trump wants to spend billions of dollars to build a wall that is pretty useless,” Hennessey told the L.A.
 Times.
 “I guess the way it was presented, some people took it a different way.”